 The left half of the entry concerning Anton Stadler's wedding on 12 October 1780 (Maria Treu, Tom.
 3, fol.
 82).
 Strebel's transcription of this entry (Strebel 2016/2, 44) contains several mistakes of which only the funniest shall be named.
 The letters "d.
 E. W.", which appear twice after the names of the groom's and the bride's mothers, mean "dessen Ehe Wirthin".
 Strebel nonsensically resolves them as "des Erblichenen Witwe".
-In his book Strebel plagiarized countless pieces of information from my 2011 article in Acta Mozartiana, including the sources related to Sophia Stadler's midwife exams and her delivery office in Mariahilf.
+In his book Strebel plagiarized countless pieces of information from my 2011 article in Acta Mozartiana, including the sources related to Sophia Stadler's midwife exams and her walk-in maternity clinic in Mariahilf.